 Public Education Reform

 I call myself a Public Education supporter.
 I advocate, I lobby, I educate myself on the issues.
 Public education benefits our society, well beyond our own kids.
 I truly want it to succeed.
+(This post used to say 5, but thanks to readers contacting me, I’m adding two.)

 I hear these same stories, day in, day out.
 My guess is that this post will generate some angry email toward me.
 I’m ok with that.
 It needed to be said.
 These ideas weren’t just one parent, one time.
 It’s over and over and over.
 It’s an established and accepted pattern.